 X.4 CDA-DSS Overview

 Providing a concise summary of a document based on specific user expectations can be time saving for a provider.
-It can also reflect what the patient need to see in a way that is not too overwhelming.
-This profile enable the ability to provide relevant and pertinent information in sections that are concise to a specific purpose that the sender specifies.
+It can also reflect what the patient needs to see in a way that is not too overwhelming.
+This profile enables the ability to provide relevant and pertinent information in sections that are concise and that support a specific purpose that the sender specifies.
 This allows the large amount of information in a CDA document to be provided yet at the same time not become overwhelming for the reader of the document.

 The definition of a summary section is based on specific use cases.
 A summary section can be added to a CDA document that is an open template.
 A summary section can be constructed dynamically or a pre-defined section template can be used.